ccard/hcr_term_project/README.md

  - ROS [Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu) (__!!Not Guaranteed to work with out this!!__)
  - Run `source setup.sh` to get all the necessary files for the turtlebots.
 This script performs the setup for the Turtlebot ROS packages as described in the [tutorial](http://wiki.ros.org/turtlebot/Tutorials/indigo/Installation) (__note__ if you are having trouble installing turtlebot packages please follow the tutorial)
  - The command `source /opt/ros/indigo/setup.bash` has been run
- - the ncurses library is installed to do so run `sudo apt-get install libncurses5-dev`
+ - the ncurses library (used as teleop control interface) is installed.
+To install run `sudo apt-get install libncurses5-dev`
- - The hector slam  program `sudo apt-get install ros-indigo-slam-gmapping`
+ - The gmapping slam program `sudo apt-get install ros-indigo-slam-gmapping`

 __Note__: If having trouble getting kinect to work on ubuntu 14.04 follow this [post](https://github.com/OpenPTrack/open_ptrack/issues/19) specifically the post:
 > I've just found the issue: the latest Ubuntu driver is not working.<br>